-Each member will receive three complimentary guest passes per calendar year.
-All guests 13 years of age and older are required to provide a picture ID, and sign the daily liability waiver for all visits.
+Standard* members aged 15 and older will receive three complimentary guest passes per calendar year.
+All guests 15 years of age and older are required to provide a picture ID, and sign the daily liability waiver for all visits.
 Guest passes are tracked electronically and unused passes do not roll. $8 per guest after complimentary passes used.
 Guests 14 and under must be accompanied by a parent or legal guardian.

 Lockers are available for daily use.
 Please be sure to lock your locker, as the YMCA cannot be held responsible for lost or stolen items.
 You may also rent a locker monthly or annually if you prefer (subject to availability).
 Locks left on daily lockers are subject to being cut, and we cannot be held responsible for items left in lockers.

 Y members can visit any participating YMCA in the U.S. Valid for active, full facility Y members.
 Members must use their ‘home Y’ at least 50% of the time.
 You can find all participating Y’s easily at www.ymca.net.
 Special memberships (such as health plan memberships, group homes, other agencies, etc.) and program-only participants are not eligible for Nationwide Membership.